Is student collusion serious academic misconduct?

 – Focus specifically on collusion and how to avoid it

 skills practices, tasks and assignments

 When it comes to improving academic skills, most students tend to focus on their reading, writing, listening, pronunciation and perhaps research and presentation skills, overlooking the more general study skills.
 Yet these general and transferable skills are more often than not critical to academic success, particularly at the undergraduate level.
 Strategies for notetaking, planning and drafting and avoiding plagiarism time and again prove helpful for students regardless of the assignment they are completing.

-In this short course on collusion avoidance, we discuss in Lesson 1 the importance of following correct academic conduct and how such conduct relates to the act of student-to-student collusion.
-Then, in Lesson 2, we focus more specifically on accidental and purposeful instances of collusion and provide students with tips for how to avoid breaking some of the most important university rules and regulations.
+In this short reader on collusion avoidance, we discuss in Chapter 1 the importance of following correct academic conduct and how such conduct relates to the act of student-to-student collusion.
+Then, in Chapter 2, we focus more specifically on accidental and purposeful instances of collusion and provide students with tips for how to avoid breaking some of the most important university rules and regulations.